SharkyZg/FCND-Controls-CPP/writeup.md

 #### 3. Implementation of altitude controller in C++

-Input values of the altitude controller are target altitude position and velocity as well as current altitude position and velocity.
-In addition to those inputs there are the the time step of the measurements as well as the feed-forward vertical acceleration.
+Input values of the altitude controller are the target altitude position and velocity as well as the current altitude position and velocity.
+Additional inputs are the time step of measurements as well as the feed-forward vertical acceleration.

+The controller is implemented as PDI controller(second order system) that takes the difference between the commanded and current altitude position.
+The output of the controller is thrust that is necessary to bring the drone to the desired altitude.

 ```cpp
   float P = kpPosZ * (posZCmd - posZ);